 Nothing pushes employees to grow more than giving them new responsibilities in the workplace.
 Putting them in a role in which they are responsible for projects and other workers will push them to develop their leadership skills quickly.

 They will face situations they haven’t encountered before, so they’ll need to grow fast to accomplish them successfully.

-Be careful here – there’s a thin line between putting your employees in the learning and growth zone, where they need to push themselves to solve problems and challenges, and forcing them into “the fire” completely unprepared.
-The learning zone will help them to become better leaders, whereas the “fire zone” will simply overwhelm them.
+Be careful here – there’s a thin line between putting your employees in the learning and growth zone in leadership development, where they need to push themselves to solve problems and challenges, and forcing them into “the fire” completely unprepared.
+The learning zone will help them to become better leaders and take on more leadership responsibilities more confidently, whereas the “fire zone” will simply overwhelm them.